-All candidates placed for clinical experience in local P-12 schools must have a criminal background check prior to beginning clinical work.
-The background check needs to be completed by the date indicated by the Director of Clinical Partnerships.
+All candidates placed for field experience in local P-12 schools must have a criminal background check prior to beginning field work.
+The background check needs to be completed by the date indicated by the Field Experience Director.

 Candidate Responsibility